 top of page

-Printing a perfect photographic print is less interesting to me than how I can , enhance and play with the print.
+Printing a perfect photographic print is less interesting to me than how I can enhance and play with the print.
 Each becomes a one-of-a-kind piece as I tone, bleach and sometimes hand-color the images with watercolor paint or pastels, drawing on painting skills from my experience as an illustrator.
-Exploring historic photographic printing processes has brought me to the intersection of photography, digital art, and chemistry.
-My work has taken a deep dive into cyanotype printing and experiments in toning with botanical matter, some harvested from my yard.
-The tannins in the plant toners react with the iron in the cyanotype emulsion to change the the Prussian blue color of the prints to other colors.
-Playing with bleaching and the amount of time left soaking in the toners creates differences in the colors.
-In this way I can control how much blue from the cyanotype is left in the print.
-Some toners stain the paper more.
-Some stain less.
-The important thing is to let go of expectations.
+Exploring cyanotype and salted paper printing, two historic photographic printing processes, has brought me to the intersection of photography, digital art, and chemistry.
+I'll tone my cyanotypes with botanical matter, often harvested from my yard.
+The tannins in the plant toners react with the iron in the cyanotype emulsion to change the Prussian blue color of the prints to other colors.

 Messy Family - Cyanotype toned with yerba mate tea and hand colored with watercolor.